Semi-Classical Localisation Properties of Quantum Oscillators on a Noncommutative Configuration Space: Concluding remarks

 \section{Concluding remarks}

-This paper gives a physical interpretation of the fact that, when dealing with two quantum oscillators (parameter $\hbar$) on a non-commutative configuration-space (parameter $\theta$), the limit corresponding to the removal of non-commutativity from the configuration space ($\theta\to0$) does not commute with the usual classical limit that removes position and momentum non-commutativity ($\hbar\to0$), namely: $\lim_{\theta\to 0}\lim_{\hbar\to 0}\neq\lim_{\hbar\to 0}\lim_{\theta\to0}$.\\ It turns out that the non-exchangeability of the two limits is a purely kinematical effect related to the different localisation properties of the coherent state Wigner functions when $\theta\to0$ first with respect to when $\hbar\to0$ first.
-While in the first case, one first gets the standard Wigner function description of two quantum harmonic oscillators, in the second case, a kinematical description is only possible if a reduced Wigner function integrated over the $2$-dimensional position space is considered.
-This kinematical effect is amplified when the free non-commutative quantum oscillator dynamics is taken into account.
-Initial position and momentum operators are mixed in the course of time, therefore, if operator non-commutativity is removed before configuration-space non-commutativity, this precludes obtaining a Wigner-like probability distribution unless a further integration is performed on the first momentum-like coordinate.
-This integration provides a pseudo-distribution over a one-dimensional space, but also eliminates any dynamical footprint.
+This paper provides an interpretation in terms of phase-space (semi-classical) localisation properties of the fact that, when dealing with two quantum oscillators (parameter $\hbar$) on a noncommutative configuration-space (parameter $\theta$), one finds that $\lim_{\theta\to 0}\lim_{\hbar\to 0}\neq\lim_{\hbar\to 0}\lim_{\theta\to0}$.
+Namely, that the limit corresponding to the removal of noncommutativity from the configuration space ($\theta\to0$) does not commute with the usual classical limit that removes position and momentum noncommutativity ($\hbar\to0$).

+We have shown that the nonexchangeability of the two limits is a purely kinematical effect related to the different phase-space localisation properties of coherent states when $\theta\to0$ and $\hbar\neq0$ with respect to when $\hbar\to0$ and $\theta\neq 0$.
+In the first case, the limit yields the standard coherent state Wigner function of two quantum harmonic oscillators, while, in the second case, a kinematical description is only possible by going to a reduced Wigner function integrated over the $2$-dimensional position space.
+The necessity of reducing the domain of definition of the Wigner function from $\mathbb{R}^4$ to $\mathbb{R}^2$ becomes more dramatic when the free noncommutative quantum oscillator dynamics is taken into account.
+Since initial position and momentum operators are mixed in the course of time, if operator noncommutativity is removed before configuration-space noncommutativity, a Wigner distribution can only survive if a further integration is performed on the first momentum-like coordinate.
+However, this integration provides a well-defined distribution over $\mathbb{R}$ at the price of completely eliminating any time-dependence.